wegoatdev/wegoatdev-site/content/posts/how-to-create-poster-with-html-canvas.md

 image: https://res.cloudinary.com/dr1pp4pqp/image/upload/v1553983982/blog/poster-sample.png

 ---
-Website is more powerful that we thought, it has [canvas element](https://www.w3schools.com/html/html5_canvas.asp) to draw graphics on the web.
-If we combine this with the ability to play DOM in javascript, well, actually to draw in canvas we have to use javascript :D.
+Website is more powerful that we thought, do you know it has [canvas element](https://www.w3schools.com/html/html5_canvas.asp) to draw graphics on the web?
+If we combine this with the ability to manipulate DOM in javascript, we can make our poster generator for our next instagram or any social media post.

 For a little warm up, start by [drawing text in canvas](/how-to-draw-text-in-html-canvas/) and [drawing image in canvas](/how-to-draw-image-in-html-canvas/)